Department of Environmental Protection

 Hartford, CT 06106-5127

-Office of the Deputy Commissioner of Air, Waste and Water – Office of Legal Counsel; Adjudications; Enforcement Program, Policy and Practices; Environmental Data and Geographic Exchange.
-Bureau of Air Management: Division of Compliance and Standards; Engineering and Technical Services; Planning and Standards; Radiation.
-Bureau of Waste Management: State Emergency Response Commission; Divisions of Engineering and Enforcement; Oil and Chemical Spill Response; Pesticide, PCB and Underground Storage Tank; Planning and Standards.
-Bureau of Water Management: Divisions of Inland Water Resources; Permitting, Enforcement and Remediation; Planning and Standards.
+Office of the Deputy Commissioner of Air, Waste and Water – Bureau of Air Management: Division of Compliance & Field Operations; Engineering & Technical Services; Planning & Standards; Radiation.
+Bureau of Materials Management and Compliance Assurance: State Emergency Response Commission; Divisions of Engineering & Enforcement; Emergency Response and Spill Prevention; and Permitting and Enforcement (water-related activities).
+Bureau of Water Planning and Land Reuse: Divisions of Inland Water Resources; Remediation; Planning & Standards; and the Office of Long Island Sound Programs.

-Office of the Deputy Commissioner of Environmental Conservation – Office of Environmental and Geographic Information Center; Indian Affairs; Resource Management.
-Bureau of Natural Resources: Planning, Coordination and Fiscal Management; Divisions of Forestry; Inland Fisheries; Marine Fisheries; Wildlife.
-Bureau of Outdoor Recreation: Planning, Coordination and Fiscal Management; Divisions of Boating; Land Acquisition and Management; Law Enforcement; State Parks.
+Office of the Deputy Commissioner of Environmental Conservation – Bureau of Natural Resources: Planning, Coordination & Fiscal Management; Divisions of Forestry; Inland Fisheries; Marine Fisheries; Wildlife.
+Bureau of Outdoor Recreation: Planning, Coordination & Fiscal Management; Divisions of Boating; Land Acquisition & Management; Law Enforcement; State Parks.

 It is the mission of the Department of Environmental Protection (DEP) to conserve, improve and protect the natural resources and environment of the State of Connecticut; to control air, land and water pollution in order to protect the health, safety and welfare of the people of Connecticut; and to preserve and enhance the quality of life for present and future generations.